Try Playground

 Show / Hide Table of Contents

-Polling based dependency enables you to keep the cache items synchronized with any of the database.
+Polling-based dependency enables you to keep the cache items synchronized with any of the databases.
 SQL and Oracle dependencies need SQL/Oracle databases to notify NCache about any change in the database.
-They use database notifications to notify on any modification.
-However if database does not provide the Change Notifications feature, NCache provides the facility to synchronize cache with database using polling based dependency.
+They use database notifications to notify of any modification.
+However, if the database does not provide the Change Notifications feature, NCache provides the facility to synchronize the cache with the database using polling-based dependency.

-In order to use OleDb dependency, please set the environment for using the dependency by following the following steps.
+In order to use the OleDb database dependency, please set the environment for using the dependency by following the given steps.

-Create a table named as ncache_db_sync in the database which is then used by NCache to synchronize the database with the cache store.
+Create a table named ncache_db_sync in the database, which is then used by NCache to synchronize the database with the cache store.
 There are 4 columns in this table which are as follows:

 • cache_key